patrikx3/openwrt-insomnia/README.md

 **For building, for Docker, the host should be Debian, as I had issues with building on Ubuntu host and Docker Debian container.**

+## UPnP
+Installed UPnP IGDV1 in the firmware.
+Since all consoles are working with UPnP (since about v18 it started using IGDV2 which is not working with Windows and consoles).

 ## Crypto accelerator

 Since OpenWrt 19, the crypto accelerator is enabled by default.
 This speeds up for example OpenVPN a lot.